 - What is your favorite outdoor activity?

-- Name someone that helps you.
+- Name someone who helps you.

 - What is your favorite thing to do on the weekend?